 \section{Work by Oberg}

-\cite{Oberg2009} have discussed the experimental design for the mass spectrometry-based proteomic experiments which include the MudPIT-iTRAQ$^{\rm TM}$ experiments.
+\cite{Oberg2009} have discussed the experimental design for the mass spectrometry-based proteomic experiments, which include the MudPIT-iTRAQ$^{\rm TM}$ experiments.
 The goal of an experimental design is to allocate individual samples to iTRAQ tags and MudPIT runs in a way that avoids systematic bias and reduces the error variance of treatment comparison using the ANOVA table.

-\cite{Oberg2009} recognised that each MudPIT run as a block; thus the treatment allocation to runs can be either arranged as randomised complete block design (RCBD) or balanced incomplete block design (BIBD).
-The RCBD is when the number of treatment is the same as the number of tags.
-The BIBD is when the number of treatment is more than the number of tags.
-Two additional designs were also discussed: reference design and loop design.
-Reference design is where each run contains a reference sample for comparison.
-Loop design is where the samples are allocated in such a way that they are cycled through the blocks systematically. \cite{Oberg2009} concluded that the RCBD is most ideal, because it requires the lesser number of runs.
-In addition, if there is a loss of a run, which is equivalent in reducing of one set of biological replicates.
-The resultant design is still remained in a balanced structure.
-On the other hand, if the loss of run occurs in the BIBD and loop design, the resultant design may not preserve the balanced structure.
-The reference design is most robust in run failure, but it may require the most number of runs for the additional reference sample.
-Given that the number of tags can be either 4 or 8, given the high costs for performing the experiment in each MudPIT run, the biologists are likely to utilise all the tags.
-Therefore, the RCBD may not be possible in all circumstances, because the biologists are unlikely to compare between 4 or 8 conditions all the time.
+\cite{Oberg2009} recognised that each MudPIT runs as a block; thus the treatment allocation to runs can be arranged as either a randomised complete block design (RCBD) or a balanced incomplete block design (BIBD).
+In the RCBD the number of treatments is the same as the number of tags, while in the BIBD the number of treatments exceeds the number of tags.
+Two additional designs were also discussed: the reference design and loop design.
+The reference design is where each run contains a reference sample for comparison, while the loop design is where the samples are allocated such that they are cycled through the blocks systematically. \cite{Oberg2009} concluded that the RCBD is most ideal, because it requires fewer runs.
+Additionally, if a run is lost, this is equivalent to reducing one set of biological replicates.
+Meanwhile, the resultant design still retains a balanced structure.
+On the other hand, if the loss of runs occurs in the BIBD and loop design, the resultant design may not preserve the balanced structure.
+The reference design is most robust under run failure, but may require the largest number of runs for the additional reference sample.
+Given that the number of tags can be either 4 or 8, then given the high costs of performing the experiment in each MudPIT run, the biologists are likely to utilise all the tags.
+The RCBD thus may not be possible in all circumstances, because the biologists are unlikely to continuously compare 4 to 8 conditions.

-\cite{Oberg2012} again recognised that allocation of treatments to runs and tags as a randomised block design, where the MudPIT run is the block factor.
-Moreover, \cite{Oberg2012} suggest that multiple MudPIT runs are required to avoid the confounding of tag effects with the treatment effects.
+\cite{Oberg2012} again recognised that allocation of treatments to runs and tags is a randomised block design, where the MudPIT run is the block factor.
+Moreover, \cite{Oberg2012} suggested that multiple MudPIT runs are required to avoid the confounding of tag effects with treatment effects.

-Furthermore, the \cite{Oberg2009} and \cite{Oberg2012} only consider the allocation of treatments to runs and tags, the allocation of the any other block factors, e.g. animals, is equally important, because it can also affect the error variance of treatment comparison.
-Therefore, such experiments should always be treated as the two-phase experiments.
+Furthermore, the \cite{Oberg2009} and \cite{Oberg2012} only consider the allocation of treatments to runs and tags.
+The allocation of any other block factors, e.g. animals, is equally important, because it can also affect the error variance of treatment comparison.
+Therefore, such experiments should always be treated as two-phase experiments.

 \section{Overview}